-How to use the command psql (with examples)
+How to Use the Command 'psql' (with Examples)

-How to use the command psql (with examples)
+How to Use the Command 'psql' (with Examples)

-Use case 1: Connect to the database
+Use Case 1: Connect to a Database Locally

 Code: